dapr/community/roadmap.md

 2. Security requirements - Dapr maintainers will audit the component to make sure all dependencies are aligned with our FOSSA requirements
 3. License requirements - Dapr maintainers will audit the component to ensure it has a compatible license that passes the project's license checks

+#### Removal of issues from the the roadmap

+Maintainers may remove issues from the milestone at any point due to the following:

+1. During the design and/or implementation phase of an item, an unexpected problem was found that would jeopordize the release.
+In such a case, the issue is moved to the next milestone.
+2. The assigned community member to resolve the issue is unable to complete the work until the milestone's code freeze deadline.
+If the item is labeled P1 or P2, it will be moved to the next milestone.
+If it is labeled a P0, maintainers will ensure the work is completed and the milestone deadline may be extended to support this.

 #### Feature removal for components

 A Dapr component may be removed if one or more of the following conditions are made true: